2019–20 in English football: National League Top Division

 As with League One and League Two, the National League curtailed its season, with the final placings decided on points-per-game.
 Barrow therefore finished top and returned to the Football League for the first time since 1972; the longest gap that any team has had between leaving the Football League (either via automatic relegation or the prior election system) and re-entering it via automatic promotion.
 Harrogate Town, who were in second place prior to the suspension of the season, won the play-offs and entered the Football League for the first time in their history.

 Chorley finished in last place after a dismal season, in which they were on the verge of relegation even before the season's suspension cemented this outcome.
 AFC Fylde's fortunes declined sharply after two consecutive play-off finishes, and they were left to rue a poor run of results which dumped them into the relegation spots and ultimately sealed their fate when the season was suspended.
 Ebbsfleet United, who like Fylde enjoyed two strong finishes in the previous season, filled the final relegation spot; they had actually been outside the relegation zone prior to the season's suspension, but dropped into it on points-per-game in place of Maidenhead United.
-Maidenhead would themselves have been relegated, if not for Bury's demise meaning they ended up being reprieved.
+Maidenhead would themselves have been relegated, but were reprieved as the result of Bury's demise.